 The research also revealed one in ten fitness enthusiasts said they only joined the gym to meet the opposite sex.
 And ten per cent signed-up because it was ‘the trendy thing to do’.

-Furthermore, one in 20 only go to the gym because it’s part of their benefits package at work.
+Furthermore, one in 20 only goes to the gym because it’s part of their benefits package at work.

 Women were the worst offenders amid concerns their make-up will smudge or their hair will frizz if they perspire too much.